attilammagyar/js80p/lib/fst/docs/REVERSE_ENGINEERING.md

 More importantly, JUCE will `return` the string address in the `return` value, whereas REAPER writes the string into `ptr`.

-Opcode `10` is a weirdo number, obviously for humans (rather than computers).
+Opcode `10` returns a weirdo number, obviously for humans (rather than computers).
 Reading up a bit on what JUCE does for the various audioMaster-opcodes, I stumbled upong the `audioMasterTempoAt`, which - according to the comments in the JUCE code - is meant to be the tempo in "BMP * 10000".
 So the universal default of *120bpm* would be 1200000 which is exactly what we have here.

-TODO: 11

 ## process functions
 We can also test our process functions, by adding some printout to them.